-There are four graded assignments for this class, as well as a grade for class participation (including Board of Directors presentation).
+There are four graded assignments for this class, as well as a grade for Discussion (which includes Discussion Posts and Reading Annotations with Hypothesis.
 These assignments and instructions are as follows:

 1. Infographic on Field Placement Organization or an Issue the Field Placement Addresses